nathiss/nathiss.github.io/src/content/articles/franklin/art-from-chaos/index.md

 OK. :ok_hand:

-With these terms out of the way, let's try to understand how does it work exactly.
+With these terms out of the way, let's try to understand how exactly it works.
 Imagine we need to find a solution for a problem.
 It can be anything, like finding optimal timetable for a university class.
-Firstly, we need to encode a solution as a series of bytes (it will be their [Genetic representation](https://en.wikipedia.org/wiki/Genetic_representation)).
+Firstly, we need to encode a solution as a series of bytes (their [Genetic representation](https://en.wikipedia.org/wiki/Genetic_representation), if you will).
 Once we have that we can clone that encoded representation to create a generation.
 Each member of the generation will be randomly **mutated** and then **scored** based on how well they fit in our constrains set.
 For example: we might want to have a timetable which leaves just enough break time to eat a quick lunch, but not too much, so that we can go home earlier.
 This (and similar constrains) might be used to evaluate the value of